yt-dlp/yt-dlp/README.md

                                      ffmpeg
     --hls-prefer-ffmpeg              Use ffmpeg instead of the native HLS downloader
-    --hls-use-mpegts                 Use the mpegts container for HLS videos, allowing to play the video while
+    --hls-use-mpegts                 Use the mpegts container for HLS videos;
-                                     downloading (some players may not be able to play it)
+                                     allowing some players to play the video while downloading, and reducing the chance
+                                     of file corruption if download is
+                                     interrupted.
+This is enabled by default for live streams
+    --no-hls-use-mpegts              Do not use the mpegts container for HLS videos.
+This is default when not
+                                     downloading live streams
     --external-downloader NAME       Use the specified external downloader.
                                      Currently supports aria2c, avconv, axel,
                                      curl, ffmpeg, httpie, wget